selendra/selendra-wiki/docs/learn/learn-account-advanced.md

 recommended to generate the account using a hard derivation path.

 See the [Subkey documentation](https://docs.substrate.io/reference/command-line-tools/subkey/) for details and examples of derivation path formats.
-The Polkadot-JS Apps and Extension and Parity Signer support custom derivation paths using the same syntax as Subkey.
+The Selendra-JS Apps and Extension and Parity Signer support custom derivation paths using the same syntax as Subkey.

 Some wallets will automatically add derivation paths to the end of the generated mnemonic phrase.